 • Seasonal snacks – Always changing, always adorable

-And yes—there are plenty of options for vegetarians and picky eaters, though menus are in Japanese so use the app (or Google Translate camera) to help.
+There are plenty of options for vegetarians and dietary requirements, though menus are in Japanese so use the app (or Google Translate camera) to help.

 Entertainment & Parades